arnygaard/ENPM661_Proj2/README.md

 the source code will display the optimal path in the obstacle space by default.

 If you input coordinates inside an obstacle, the program will output a failure message and will need to be rerun.

+UPDATE 3/12: I realized that the map I had been using was wrong.
+I have changed the map since then.